tytydraco/yessleep/out/I_saw_a_moose_for_the_first_time_in_person_and_it_looked_nothing_like_the_pictures_or_videos_online.md

 “Addy!
 Do you have your lighter?!”
 I asked in a panicked fashion as I reached for the can of Lysol while continuing to try and kick at the ugly mug of the beast.

 “THATS YOUR CONCERN?!
 ITS IN MY-“, She stopped mid-sentence as I turned to show her the retrieved can of Lysol.
 She immediately caught onto my plan.
-She pulled the lighter of her pocket.
+She pulled the lighter out of her pocket.

 “Can you light it?”, I asked struggling back to the area where we cornered ourselves in the backseats, grabbing the door handle in preparation to open it.